g-a-b-r-e-a-l/catechol_solvent_selection/README.md

 ### Additional directories which have been added to the repository are the following:

-- `batch_job_results` contains the results of large batch parameter grid search jobs completed on a computing cluster.
-For each task, 'full_data' or 'single_solvent', and whether the SoDaDE model was frozen a batch job was done and each result was saved into their respective directories (see description of `fine_tune.py`. )
+- `SoDaDE_results` contains the results of large batch parameter grid search jobs completed on a computing cluster.
+For each task, 'full_data' or 'single_solvent', and whether the SoDaDE model was frozen a batch job was done and each result was saved into their respective directories (see description of `fine_tune.py`.
+The performance on each ramp or solvent is saved as a `.json` file in the directory. )

 -`batch_job_results\results_analysis.ipynb` is a jypter notebook which collates each large folder of .csv files into 4 .csv files for easier analysis.
 In the 4 following cells, it shows the average MSE's of the best performing parameters for each task and whether the SoDaDE model was frozen or not.

 - `models_for_plotting_solvent_embeddings` is a directory containing code to train an 'illustrative' model on the entire single solvent dataset to show how the solvent embeddings change coming out of the SoDaDE model and after the first layer of the neural network.
 These models are purely for illustrative purposes and extract embeddings for each epoch or batch trained.

 ## Standard Catechol Solvent Selection README